cmtl-ml-instruments/notebooks/connor-sasveld/week-02.md

 ## Meeting notes

 This meeting we were introduced to the ESP32 and loaded up some basic code/learned how to connect basic proximity sensors to our board.
+I wasn't able to do much since my dev kit didn't have all the necessary supplies to get the starter code running.